gjbex/Deploying-LLMs-locally/source-code/README.md

 1. `openai-api.ipynb`: illustrates how to use the OpenAI API to interact with ChatGPT.
 1. `ollama`: illustrates how to use the OLLAMA to interact with an AI model.
+1. `rag`: illustrates how to use the RAG model to interact with an AI model and a collection of documents.